Canon 750D vs Ricoh GR

 It is notable that the 750D has a microphone port, which is missing on the GR.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 750D and the GR have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the GR have been discontinued, but can regularly be found used on ebay.
 The GR was replaced by the Ricoh GR II, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+Further information on the features and operation of the 750D and GR can be found, respectively, in the Canon 750D Manual (free pdf) or the online Ricoh GR Manual.

 So how do things add up?
 Is the Canon 750D better than the Ricoh GR or vice versa?
 The listing below highlights the relative strengths of the two models.